Defined Benefit members

 • Get financial advice: Contact Origen Financial Services - if you do not have your own IFA (find out more in the Paid for financial advice section) or Government backed organisations such as MoneyHelper to help you make sure you’ve made the right decision for you.

-• Taking your benefits from the Plan: Contact Buck to start the process of taking your benefits from the Plan and take financial advice from Origen or your own IFA if appropriate.
+• Taking your benefits from the Plan: Contact Gallagher to start the process of taking your benefits from the Plan and take financial advice from Origen or your own IFA if appropriate.

 Where are you on your retirement journey?